zznate/intravert-ug/README.md

 * [GETREF](https://github.com/zznate/intravert-ug/wiki/GETREF) feature can be used to execute procedure and join like logic in a single RPC request.

-* A simple sync/async [API and Transport](https://github.com/zznate/intravert-ug/wiki/JSON) that runs over HTTP allows clients to chose from JSON, JSON compressed by smile, and even big fat sexy XML.
+* A simple [API and Transport](https://github.com/zznate/intravert-ug/wiki/JSON) that runs over HTTP allows clients to chose from JSON.

 * No more dealing with byte[] or ByteBuffers.
 Intravert lets users work with simple familiar objects like String or Integer.
 See [Types and Composites](https://github.com/zznate/intravert-ug/wiki/Composites).